 1. Stress Crack

 A stress crack in a window usually occurs slowly and worsens over time if it is not replaced.
 These types of window cracks are most commonly caused by extreme fluctuations in temperatures or by poor installation.
+This is why anything that can lead to poor installation is one of the window replacement mistakes to avoid.

 Stress cracks caused by temperature fluctuations occur most notably when there is a large disparity between the outside temps and the temperature inside the home.
 The shrinking and expansion of the material that the window is made of can, over time, lead to a stress crack.

 Stress cracks should be taken seriously because they can also be an indication that the windows in the home were not shimmed and installed properly.
 It could just be one window.
 Or, the first window to sustain a stress crack could be a sign of more to come if additional windows in the home were also improperly installed.
+Stress cracks can also be signs of structural damage to your home and should not be ignored.

-Sometimes stress cracks go unnoticed for quite some time and become more visible when a compromised window is closed too forcefully and the crack expands due to the impact.
+Sometimes, stress cracks go unnoticed for quite some time and become more visible when a compromised window is closed too forcefully and the crack expands due to the impact.
 Whether the stress crack is small or becomes enlarged in a hurry, it is important to take care of it and get the window replaced.

 2. Impact Break